 The receiver gets the data from external devices such as GNSS through the data interface.
 The controller classifies the message files according to their applications and provides the message files to the application devices through the data interface.

-The equipment should provide a data interface that complies with the requirements of the IEC 61162 series.
-It is advisable to provide Ethernet and USB interfaces for high-speed transmission of files and also provide a printer interface.4.1.8 Power supply
+The receiver should provide a configurable data interface that complies with the requirements of the IEC 61162 series.
+This data interface is for the purposes of connection to other onboard equipment.
+It is also recommended to provide Ethernet and USB interfaces for high-speed transmission of files and provide connectivity for printers.

+When required the receiver should include an interface for alert management in accordance with the IMO performance standards for bridge alert management (IMO resolution MSC.302(87)).

+4.1.8 Power supply